 ‘(Click on pictures for larger versions)

-We settled down in our new apartment with a nice rather big living room and our new little Puppy dog who got along wonderfully well with our now three-year-old Mélisande – who had now travelled back and forth across the Atlantic.
+We settled down in our new apartment with a nice rather big living room and our new little Puppy dog who got along wonderfully well with our three-year-old Mélisande – who had now traveled back and forth across the Atlantic.
 Our new home was in rue Jean-Marie Jégo in the 13th arrondissement.
-It was a wonderfully quaint and colorful old-style quartier right around the corner from the famous rue de la Butte aux Cailles (the quail hill), which I already described in Chapter 25.
+It was a wonderfully quaint and colorful old-style quartier right around the corner from the famous rue de la Butte aux Cailles (the quail hill), which I already described in Chapter 23.

 John and I both love the outdoors and one day we decided to look for a modest little country house.
 And it would also be so very nice for our pets.
 Having nature itself right outside your front door seemed like paradise.

-One day in le Parc de Sceaux when Puppy was four months old, I remember for a very obvious reason.
+One day in le Parc de Sceaux when Puppy was four months old, I remember for a very ominous reason.
 We had been walking past the château in the park down the magnificent lawns and past the huge canal, called le Grand Canal.
 We were getting into a less formal park scenery and all of a sudden Puppy disappeared over a line that was clearly the end of something, but totally unmarked.
 My heart skipped a beat or two and I hurried down the steps that were next to where four-month-old Puppy had just gone overboard.
 With great fear in my heart I expected a lot of broken bones.

 So feeling that we would like to have a country place for both us and the animals, we took a day to drive around in a pretty large region south of Paris, to see where there might be some nice countryside.

-As it happened we hit on an ad in a magazine for old-house lovers, which made us find our way to a little town called Ecueillé in le Berry about 250 km south of Paris, and from there the notaire took us to a fermette that looked idyllic in the sun.
+As it happened we hit on an ad in a magazine for old-house lovers, which got us to find our way to a little town called Ecueillé in le Berry about 250 km south of Paris, and from there the notaire took us to a fermette that looked idyllic in the sun.
 It was literally at the end of the road, and that was one of the things that we really liked.
 Nature all around, a field with sheep, forests and more fields.

-La Fontaine was an old little farm house totally isolated from inhabited areas, except for one eccentric old man who called his sometime live-in woman ‘ma blonde’.
+La Fontaine was an old little farm house totally isolated from inhabited areas, except for one eccentric elderly man who called his sometime live-in woman ‘ma blonde’.
 We didn’t see much of ‘la blonde’ however, but much more of M. Togniard, his cocker spaniel and his little white kitten, Miquet.

-What surprised us the most was the way Mélisande took to the outdoors in no time and how she learned to chase and catch mice.
+What surprised us the most was the way Mélisande took to the outdoors in no time and how she even learned to chase and catch mice.
 One day when I was sitting in a deck chair in front of the French doors to the living room, I heard a strange squealing noise that didn’t sound at all like Mélisande.
 She came running from one of the barns towards the house and the little squealer was – in her mouth.
-She was proud and wanted to show us her catch.
-I don’t remember the end of that story but we probably made her drop it and somehow disposed of the poor beast
+She was proud and wanted to show us her booty.
+I don’t remember the end of that story but we probably made her drop it and somehow disposed of the poor beast.

 We were not like the Dutch tourists who arrive with their cars packed to the brim with food.
-Since we also had family and friends visiting already the very first year, we had to buy two new beds and transfer the two beds from New Rochelle to the ‘guest room’ which was not in very good shape that year.
+Since we also had family and friends visiting already the very first year, we had to buy two new beds and transfer the two beds from New Rochelle to the “guest room” which was not in very good shape that year.

 We had mostly worked hard on emptying out all the garbage that was piled up high in that room and transfer it to one of the two barns.

 The first piece of furniture we bought for the kitchen was a low sideboard and later on a higher one with glass doors on the upper half.
-The roof beams remained pretty messy-looking during our five years, but the rest got to be quite civilized looking.
+The roof beams remained somewhat messy-looking during our five years, but the rest got to be quite civilized looking.

 Our niece Kajsa spent the year ’74 – ’75 in Paris to study Langue et Civilisation française at la Sorbonne.
-We had worked very hard to improve her level of French during the late summer months, and she absorbed like a sponge what I taught her.
+We, she and I, had worked very hard to improve her level of French during the late summer months, and she absorbed like a sponge what we worked on.

 In her studentexamen she had done math and science and very little language – except English of course.
 After her graduation she was tested and it became clear that she was remarkably gifted for languages, but not for math.
 So now she changed her plans for the future and we were working hard to get her into an advanced level at the Sorbonne.
-It worked fine and we were all very happy.
+It worked fine and we were all very happy about that.

 When we took over, the base of the house in the back was in very bad shape and needed some work done right away.
 Already in the late summer we had men come to repair the whole base to keep the house from crumbling.

 During a visit, John’s dad, Bert, had offered to paint the fence.
 He said he was very good at that kind of work.
 As it happened, Bert and John instead put more stones next to the new cement base to keep the rain from running in under the house.
-Bert was in fact good at most kinds of handiwork, but the fence was in such bad shape that we didn’t think it was worth the while.
-John’s dad was a dear old man who only died in 2011 at the age of 102.
-We saw a lot of him even after Margaret died in 2003 when John and I were in Lapland.
+Bert was in fact good at most kinds of handiwork, but the fence was in such bad shape that we didn’t think painting it was worth the while.
+Bert was a dear old man who only died in 2011 at the age of 102.
+We saw a lot of him even after Margaret died in 2003, when John and I were in Lapland.

-Bert, however, was undaunted by the state of the house and he set about finishing off the work that the workers had left behind.
+Bert, however, was undaunted by the state of the house and he set about finishing off the work that the masons had left behind.
 John was his co-worker.
 This was part of the assainissement that was considered urgent by professional advisers.

 There was outside painting to be done, and John painted the gutters and drainpipes after they had been installed as part of the same program that was considered to be urgent – the major part of which was the foundation in the back of the house.

-We steadily improved on the interior as well – armchairs from IKEA that were quite comfortable to sit in replaced the deckchairs we had first bought for rue Jean-Marie Jégo before our furniture came over from New Rochelle.
+We steadily improved on the interior as well – armchairs from IKEA that were quite comfortable to sit in replaced the deckchairs we had first bought for rue Jean-Marie Jégo before our furniture came over from New Tork.

 Another piece of furniture we bought from the brocanteur was a thing that is called a maie, in dark walnut, a kind of big chest for storage of something like next-year seeds, or some say flour.
 We loved the one we bought a couple of years into our five years at La Fontaine.
-We kept it at the furniture storage place when we left in 1978 rather than let it go in the auction of all our furniture.
+We kept it at the furniture storage place when we left in 1978 rather than let it go in the auction of all the rest of our furniture.
 One day we were told that our beloved maie had been stolen, and it seemed that there was nothing that could be done about it.
 But that really hurt.
 I still miss it.